 Urban exploration and photography go hand-in-hand.
 Many explorers love to document the beautiful decay of abandoned sites.
 But what are your rights when it comes to taking photos, and are there privacy issues to worry about?

-Photography on Public Land: In the UK and Ireland, if you are standing in a public space, you can generally photograph anything you can see.
-So, if you’re on a public road or footpath and you snap a photo of an abandoned factory’s exterior, that’s perfectly legal.
-There’s no law against photographing private property from a public vantage point.
-Police or security have no right to make you delete photos or confiscate your camera just because you took a picture from public land.
+Photography on Public Land: In the UK and Ireland, if you are standing in a public space, you can generally photograph what you can see.
+So, if you’re on a public road or footpath and you snap a photo of an abandoned factory’s exterior, that is usually very different from entering the site to take photos.
+Photography from public locations does not normally require permission, although sensitive sites, privacy issues and specific restrictions can still matter.
+Police or security do not usually have an automatic right to make you delete photos or confiscate your camera just because you took a picture from public land.

 Photography While Trespassing: The act of taking a photograph isn’t illegal in itself – but if you had to trespass to get that photo, then your trespass is still unlawful.
 In other words, sneaking inside a building to take pictures of its interior is trespass.
 You wouldn’t likely face a separate charge for photography, but you could face the usual civil or criminal consequences of the trespass itself.
 Also, if you publish or post the photos, you might be providing evidence against yourself of having trespassed (many explorers do post with disclaimers like “nothing was forced, nothing taken,” etc., but it’s something to be mindful of).